Culinary adventures in Italy with your own chef host

 PictureScala dei Turchi

-We leave early for a 2 hour drive to Agrigento where we check into a hotel for one night.
+Then we will enjoy a lovely two hour drive to Agrigento through orange groves and dramatic Sicilian countryside where we check into the beachfront Hotel Riviera Palace hotel for one night.
 After check in, we'll take short drive to visit the Scala dei Turchi (right) and if the weather is good enough, enjoy some swimming in afternoon.

-Dinner that night at Sapori di Mare in Porto Empedocle with the gregarious owner Rino
+Dinner that night at Sapore di Mare in Porto Empedocle with the gregarious owner Rino

 PictureValley of The Temples